mendix/docs/content/studio/general-versions.md

 ![](attachments/general-versions/top-bar-upgrade.png)

-This means that when you upgrade, you upgrade your whole project to a new Mendix version.
+This means that when you upgrade, you upgrade your whole app to a new Mendix version.
 As Mendix version contains Mendix Studio Pro version, this also means that you or your team members need to install and use the new version for Studio Pro as well.

 When you see the upgrade notification, you can either stay on the current version and continue working (although you might not have the newest Mendix Platform features and improvements), or you can upgrade to the newest version.
 When you upgrade, you will automatically be upgraded to the latest version possible, even if it is in a new Studio range.

 {{% alert type="info" %}}

 Studio has a minimum supported Mendix Studio version.
-This means that if the Mendix version of your project is lower than the minimum supported version, the upgrade is obligatory; otherwise, you will not be able to work on your app in Studio.
+This means that if the Mendix version of your app is lower than the minimum supported version, the upgrade is obligatory; otherwise, you will not be able to work on your app in Studio.

 {{% /alert %}}